 - Ureteroscopy is another treatment that may be used.
 In this procedure, a thin telescope is passed up into the ureter via the urethra and bladder.
 Once the stone is seen, a laser is used to break up the stone.
-This technique is suitable for most types of stone.
+This technique is suitable for most types of kidney stones.

 - Surgery to remove the stone.
 This is only needed in a very small number of cases where the above, newer techniques have not worked or are not possible.
 It may be done if you have a very large stone in your kidney.

-Another option for a stone made purely from uric acid (about 1 in 20 stones) is to dissolve the stone.
+Another option for a purely uric acid stone (about 1 in 20 stones) is to dissolve the stone.
 This can be done by drinking plenty of fluids and making the urine alkaline with medication.

 How to prevent kidney stones

-There are various treatment options to remove a stuck stone.
-About half of people who have a kidney stone develop another one at a later time in their lives.
-Drinking plenty of water each day may prevent this from happening again.
+There are various kidney stone treatment options available, but about half of people who have a kidney stone develop another one at a later time in their lives.
+Drinking plenty of water each day may help in preventing kidney stones in future.

 For the few people who have a high level of certain chemicals in the body, further advice and treatment to reduce the amount of these chemicals may be needed.

 Complications from kidney stones are uncommon.
-Rarely, a large stone can completely block the urine passing down one of the tubes (ureters) draining urine from the kidney.
+Rarely, a large stone can completely block the flow of urine passing down one of the tubes (ureters) draining urine from the kidney.
 This may lead to infection or even damage to the kidney (acute kidney injury or chronic kidney disease).